JacobMaurice/lol-win-predict/README.md

 3. Get match information
 4. Extract desired user stats for every match using their PUUID

+The data used in LoL_Win_Predict_Static is available as used in my code (parquet.gzip) as well as a csv for quick-viewing in GitHub.

 ## Required Libraries
 - pyarrow
 - pandas